 CLICK IMAGE TO ENLARGE

-The term "style" as applied to Square Dancing is construed to mean "the execution of various steps and movements with the maximum amount of smoothness, comfort, and grace."
-There are several other elements contained in Square Dancing style, such as: poise, bearing, rhythm, and timing; also, in many sections of the country, we have locality differences in style, which, in the writer's humble opinion, adds to the fun and interest in the art of square dancing.
+Information: The term "style" as applied to square dancing is construed to mean "the execution of various steps and movements with the maximum amount of smoothness, comfort, and grace."
+There are several other elements contained in square dancing style, such as: poise, bearing, rhythm, and timing; also, in many sections of the country, we have locality differences in style, which, in the writer's humble opinion, adds to the fun and interest in the art of square dancing.